uzzielperez/uzzielperez.github.io/_posts/2020-06-30-Chamonix-Mont-Blanc.md

 I sat down for a bit at the side of Lac Bleu.
 I took photos of the glaciers and then continued my hike.
 Six hours in the mountains I've decided to take a break again and sit on a huge boulder.
 I wrote a bit in two little notebooks I had brought with me.
 I wanted to stay there.
 I didn't want to go back to a place that was so noisy.
 I didn't want notifications.
 I didn't want the internet.

 So when I decided to get down, I turned on airplane mode so I won't pick up wifi signals.
 I left my bag at my room, walked around Chamonix and read a book at various spots.
 Chamonix is one of the most beautiful places I've ever been to.
+If you are lucky and the clouds part, Mont Blanc would reveal itself.
+The sun rays and it's white majestic glory would tower over the charming little town.
+I was lucky it did for a few hours while I was walking by the river Arve.

 ### Think Simple, the unplanned and what matters most